WAIKATO-TAINUI THE ENTITY

 Waikato-Tainui also has an important advocacy role to play.
 It ensures that the various Crown commitments are actively maintained in a way that accurately reflects the intent of our settlement legislation.
 We engage directly with local, regional and central government on matters that impact our people.

-Donna Flavell is the Chief Executive of Waikato-Tainui
+Donna Flavell - Chief Executive

 Tahuna Kaitoto Marae | Tuurangawaewae Marae